Steane code

 The Steane code is a tool in quantum error correction introduced by Andrew Steane in 1996.
-It is a CSS code (Calderbank-Shor-Steane), using the classical binary [7,4,3] Hamming code to correct for qubit flip errors (X errors) and the dual of the Hamming code, the [7,3,4] code, to correct for phase flip errors (Z errors).
+It is a CSS code (Calderbank-Shor-Steane), using the classical binary [7,4,3] Hamming code to correct for both qubit flip errors (X errors) and phase flip errors (Z errors).
 The Steane code encodes one logical qubit in 7 physical qubits and is able to correct arbitrary single qubit errors.